Bounding Membership Inference: Introduction

 Our bound also has consequences for the problem of unlearning (or data forgetting in ML) introduced by~\citet{cao2015towards}.
 In particular the MI accuracy on the point to be unlearned is a popular measure for how well a model has unlearned it \citep{baumhauer2020machine,graves2020amnesiac,golatkar2020forgetting,golatkar2020eternal}.
-However empirical verification of the MI accuracy can be open ended, as it is subjective to the attack employed.
-Theoretical bounds on all MI attacks, such as the one proposed in this work, circumvent this issue; a bound on the accuracy of MI attacks, in particular the probability a data point was used in the training dataset, indicates a limitation for any entity to discern if the model had trained on the data point.
+However empirical verification of the MI accuracy can be open-ended, as it is subjective to the attack employed.
+This can lead one to underestimate the need for unlearning by overestimating how well a model has already unlearned a point.
+Theoretical bounds on all MI attacks, such as the one proposed in this work, circumvent this issue; a bound on the precision of MI attacks, that is, the probability that a data point was used in the training dataset, indicates a limitation for any entity to discern if the model has been trained on that data point.
 In the case when this probability is sufficiently low (where sufficiently is defined apriori), one can then claim to have unlearned by achieving a model sufficiently likely to have not come from training with the data point.
-Our analysis shows that, if dataset sub-sampling is used, one can unlearn under this definition by training with a relatively large $\epsilon$-DP (and thus have less cost to performance).
+Our analysis shows that, if dataset sub-sampling is used, one can unlearn under this definition by training with a relatively large $\varepsilon$-DP (and thus have less cost to accuracy performance than previously observed).

-To summarize, our contributions are: \begin{itemize} \item We present a tighter general bound on MI accuracy for $\epsilon$-DP; \item We further demonstrate how to lower this bound using a novel privacy amplification scheme built on dataset subsampling; \item We discuss the benefits of such bounds to machine unlearning as a rigorous way to use MI as a metric for unlearning. \end{itemize}
+To summarize, our contributions are: \begin{itemize} \item We present a bound on MI positive accuracy (\ie attack precision) for $\varepsilon$-DP and $(\varepsilon,\delta)$-DP.
+This bound is tight up to the looseness of the DP guarantee holding across all datasets. \item We further demonstrate how to lower this bound using a novel privacy amplification scheme built on dataset subsampling; we explain the theoretical benefits of this for entities that do not need to train on all their data. \item We show this new factor our bound highlights also has empirical benefits on CIFAR10 and MNIST: dataset subsampling has an outweighed effect on the success of a state-of-the-art MI attack (LiRA). \item We discuss the benefits of such bounds to machine unlearning as a rigorous way to use MI as a metric for unlearning. \end{itemize}